doziestar/nightout-docs/docs/Frontend-design/usersettings.md

 # UserSettings:

-# The userSettings page is created within the moreButton to enable users edit their details such password, email, name etc. the following are functions enlisted for userSettings
+# The UserSettings page is a section within the moreButton that enables users to edit their account details.
+It offers various functions that help users manage their account and personalize their experience on the platform.
+Below are the functions available on the UserSettings page:

 # Settings details